grpc/proposal/L58-python-async-api.md

 pass down to downstream server, so downstream services can react to that information and save computation resources or perform flow control.

-Acceptence critiria of this feature:
+Acceptance criteria of this feature:
 * The implementation of such feature should supported by official package, and users are not expected to directly access those metadata;
 * Application logic has higher priority than the implicit propagation (e.g.